Developed by the Huntington's Disease Association of England & Wales

 To stay safe and healthy we should therefore take necessary precautions to protect ourselves and those around us.
 We highly recommend you to follow advice given by your local government, health institutions and WHO – this includes washing your hands regularly and maintain social distancing.

-If you are caring for someone affected by Huntington’s disease and you’re displaying symptoms of COVID-19, or have been traveling to a high-risk area in the past 40 days, you should avoid contact with the Huntington patient for 14 days and consult a healthcare provider.
+If you are caring for someone affected by Huntington’s disease, please make sure you follow social distancing guidance and self-isolating guidance if you experience COVID-19 symptoms.
+If you have been traveling to a high-risk area lately, you should also avoid close contact with the Huntington patient for 14 days and consult a healthcare provider.
 Moreover, some HD patients at particularly high risk may need to isolate themselves even more strictly.